EASTER

 -

-removes impurities even from the pores
+remove impurities even from the pores

 -

-create a smooth, radiant complexion
+thus create a smooth, radiant appearance of the skin

-a very important piece of information
+very important piece of information

 :